 We can prosecute people who commit offences under the Act.
 Environmental Health Officers investigate complaints and mediate between the parties wherever possible.
 We will consider bringing a prosecution if there is sufficient evidence of an offence being committed and where it is in the public interest to prosecute.

-The Housing Act 2004 gives protection to tenants who have paid a cash deposit to landlords, this ensures that landlords are not able to withhold a deposit inappropriately at the end of a tenancy and includes measures to improve the resolution of disputes.
+The Housing Act 2004 gives protection to tenants who have paid a cash deposit to landlords.
+This ensures that landlords are not able to withhold a deposit inappropriately at the end of a tenancy and includes measures to improve the resolution of disputes.